DurrLab/Computational-Funduscopy/README.md

 - **Digital Refocusing**: Enables refocusing of fundus images computationally, covering a range of ≥ ±10 diopters of defocus error.
 - **Resolution and Field of View**: Demonstrates resolutions of 7.7–9.6 line pairs per mm with a field of view ≥35 degrees.
 - **In Vivo Demonstration**: Provides the first in vivo fundus images using a diffuser-based camera.
-- **Ocular Safety**: Validated for human use under ISO 15004-2:2007 standards for ophthalmic devices.
+- **Ocular Safety**: Validated for human use under the ANSI Z80.36-2021 standard for light hazard protection for ophthalmic instruments.

 This repository includes code to replicate key components of the study, such as focal stack reconstruction, resolution analysis, and optical system modeling.